 - vision problems

-Additional symptom that may occur with Lyme disease include:
+Additional symptoms that may occur with Lyme disease include:

-- a rash that may appear as a bull’s eye
+- an initial rash that may appear as a bull’s eye

 - flu-like symptoms, including fever, chills, body aches, and headache